OopsSorryy/SpringSecurityJwt/README.md

 - First of all, You must have JDK 17, PostgreSQL and Postman on your computer and you must create database Postgres named security.
 - Secondly, When you open project please first You must write Postgres' password and Postgres' username on application.properties.
-Secondly run testCreateRoles method on RoleRepositoryTests.class and thirdly run testCreateUser method on UserRepositoryTests.class and lastly run testAssignRoleToUser method UserRepositoryTests.class.
+Secondly run testCreateRoles method on RoleRepositoryTests.class and thirdly run testCreateUser method on UserRepositoryTests.class and lastly run testAssignRoleToUser method on UserRepositoryTests.class.
 - Also, You must run SpringSecurityApplication.class and project ready to use.
 - After that, You must open Postman, create POST method, write localhost:8080/auth/login and select body part create JSON object
      {